Toma Tomas: Career and struggle

 Around 1959, Tomas had presided over the Workers' Committee of the IPC and was vacationing in Alqosh.
 He permanently relocated to his home town after hearing news of arbitrary arrests against communist-affiliated IPC workers, including all the members of the Workers' Committee, which also resulted in his resignation from the company.
 A few years later, prime minister Abd al-Karim Qasim was executed in the 1963 Iraqi coup d'etat.
 During the coup, Tomas's paternal cousin Ilyas Hanna Guhari was killed after being tortured.
 Tomas continued to act towards his political aspirations and collaborated with Assyrian figures in the Kurdish resistance movement.
-The communists where summarily executed and some led by Tomas fled to the mountains of northern Iraq, where they formed armed communist guerilla’s known as al-Ansar.
+The communists where summarily executed and some led by Tomas fled to the mountains of northern Iraq, where they formed the armed communist guerilla group known as "al-Ansar".

 Under Tomas' leadership, the village of Alqosh was a stronghold for the Iraqi Communist Party.
 Having emerged as a military leader within the ICP, his forces had begun stationing on top of the mountains of Alqosh to fight off government attacks from the Iraqi National Guard.
 Alqosh had been attacked three times by mid-July (each on 30 June, 7 July, and 9 July).
 The forces included collaboration with Hurmiz Malik Chikko (which began in 1963) as part of a diverse forced of Arabs, Assyrians, Kurds, Turkmen, and Yazidis.
 During this period, Tomas emerged as a leader, earning the respect of Mustafa Barzani.

 He was among many individuals that formed opposition groups loyal to the Assyrian cause, protecting villages from Kurdish forces and the government of Baghdad.
 In 1976, Tomas became a member of the Central Committee of the ICP and served as the secretary of the Nineveh branch until 1978.
 After the establishment of the Assyrian Democratic Movement, relations began to form between it and Assyrian members of the ICP.
 Tomas frequently visited the ADM office daily, providing moral support and advice as a supporter of the party.
 In his later years, stressed with divisions in the diaspora along the Assyrian naming dispute, Tomas met with figures from ADM and other Assyrian organizations to attempt a solution.

 Personal life

 In 1946, Tomas married Al-Mas Hesqial Zulfa.
 He had seven children, including five sons and two daughters.
-One of his sons, Joseph, passed away in Michigan on 10 June, 2020.
+One of his sons, Joseph, passed away in Michigan on 10 June 2020.

 After his permanent relocation to Alqosh, Tomas went into business ventures with his brother-in-law and founded an ice-making farm.
 He also established a poultry farm in Sharafiya.
 Personal accounts of Tomas also describe him as a skilled chess player.